wentasah/boardproxy/README.md

     systemctl edit boardproxy@my_boards.socket

-For example, add the following to the spawned editor to allow every student to access your boards:
+For example, add the following to the spawned editor to allow all members of students group to access your boards:

     [Socket]
     SocketGroup=students

 ## Port forwarding

-Boardproxy supports port forwarding.
-A nice feature is that users do not have to care about which board they connect – boardproxy ensures that ports get forwarded to their board.
+Boardproxy can forward network communication the connected board.
+A nice feature is that users do not have to care about which board they connect – boardproxy ensures that communication is forwarded to the used board.

-To access the board's SSH and HTTP server, add the following to the configuration file:
+For example, to access the board's SSH and HTTP server, add the following to the configuration file:

 ``` toml
 [sockets]